 At Mammoth Cave, that means Ranger-led tours of the caves, complete with engaging storytelling, historical facts and entertaining tidbits.

 Mammoth Cave National Park offers many different tours and a few cave entrances, like the historic entrance (walking path) and an elevator entrance.
-The caves features miles of trails.
+The cave features miles of trails.

-The most popular tours are the self-guided tours though find special interest tours covering geology, historic tours and off-trail tours.
-Due to Covid-19, some tours are suspended and, at all times, reservations are highly recommended.
-Get all the latest details from NPS.gov.
+The most popular tours are the self-guided tours, though there are many special interest tours covering geology, historic tours and off-trail tours.
+Learn more at NPS.gov.

 Cleaveland Avenue Tour

 This tour focuses on the cave’s geology and history.
 Learn about karsts on this tour as well.
-Tour last 2.5 hours and travels 2 miles (3.3 km) and includes 400 steps.
-Adult admission is $22 and youth are $16.
+Tour lasts 2.5 hours and travels 2 miles (3.3 km) and includes 400 steps.
+Fe is $22 Adults, $16 Youth, $11 Senior Pass Holder, $11 Access Pass Holder.

 Using the elevator, this tour visits the Snowball Room and Cleaveland Avenue.
-No steps or stairs on this tour so ideal for those with mobility issues.
-Tours lasts 2 hours and travel .5 miles (.8 km).
-Adult admission is $22 and youth are $16.
+No steps or stairs on this tour so it’s ideal for those with mobility issues.
+Tour lasts 2 hours and travels .5 miles (.8 km).
+Fee is $22 Adults, $16 Youth, $11 Senior Pass Holder, $11 Access Pass Holder.

 Introduction to Caving Tour